Skip to content

 Meals included: Breakfast and Dinner

-DAY 9 – HIKE FROM NARAI TO YABUHARA AND ONWARDS TO O-TSUMAGO
+DAY 9 – NAKASENDO DAY 3: HIKE NARAI TO YABUHARA AND ONWARDS TO O-TSUMAGO

 Walking distance: 6.2km